hoelzle/rails-meetup-2021/doc/slides-enhanced.md

 # Why API?

 1. Separation of concerns
-1. Multiple clients
+1. Different kinds of clients
-1. Offline clients
+1. Offline / native clients
 1. Technological independence / decoupling
 1. Standards such as JsonAPI
 1. Every developer knows what it is